 Basic earnings per share amounts are computed based on the weighted-average number of common shares outstanding.
 Net income used in computing basic earnings per share has been reduced by dividends paid to preferred stockholders.
 Diluted earnings per share amounts are based on the increased number of common shares that would be outstanding assuming the exercise of certain outstanding stock options (under the treasury stock method) and the conversion of the convertible preferred stock, when such conversion would have the effect of reducing earnings per share.
-See Note 15, Earnings Per Share.
+See Note 14 for the computation of earnings per share.